ranked-vote/rcv-data-format/README.md

 Care should be taken to ensure that the normalization is consistent with voting laws in the relevant jurisdiction.
 For example, under certain circumstances in Maine, a single undervote may be skipped rather than exhausting the ballot (as the general approach would do.)
 Normalization must be done in such a way that the tabulation is invariant to the normalization process, i.e. had the physical ballots been cast *as normalized,* the official tabulation would be the same at every round.

 In order to distinguish raw and normalized data, the file extensions `.raw.csv` and `.normalized.csv` may be used respectively.
 The `.normalized.csv` extension SHOULD ONLY be used for data that conforms to the additional restrictions listed in this section.

+## Reference Implementation

+A reference implementation in Python can be found in the [ranked_vote_tools.format](https://github.com/ranked-vote/ranked-vote-tools/blob/master/ranked_vote/format/__init__.py) package.
+Importers for several data formats can be found in the [ranked_vote_import](https://github.com/ranked-vote/ranked-vote-import) package.